 We encourage you to give this to your friends.
 We encourage you to send your friends here & sign up for our newsletter.
 As the site develops over the next few months, we'll let you know.
 We see some serious changes on the horizon.
 Join us in the repeal of prohibition 2.0

 We are going to continue publishing works related to cannabis and global changes over the summer.
 Pass along all of these materials to your friends & associates.
 For us, this has been a serious undertaking.

 A little history: the compassion club Section 56 was raided three times over a period of several months beginning on THE very day of the Supreme Court hearings regarding "recreational" cannabis May 3, 2003.
-I did not view that as an "accident".
+I did not view that as an "accident" or a co-incidence.
 It was carefully planned by the police forces.
 The ensuing court case was very educational, to say the least.